Stage 1: Screening the Request

 The intake attorney opens a case file once a completed inmate Questionnaire & Consent is returned.
 The NCIP intake attorney, staff attorneys, volunteers, and law clinic students conduct a labor-intensive second screening with information from the questionnaire and other documents.
 The team seeks to locate case documents and contact prior lawyers, investigators, law enforcement personnel, laboratories, and witnesses.
 The team also identifies and analyzes issues previously litigated which may affect judicial consideration of a new claim.

-When the team has gathered a substantial amount of case information, the intake attorney presents the case to NCIP’s director who does one of the following: (1) places the case in NCIP’s queue to await attorney assignment for full investigation, (2) requests the team gather more information before a case decision is made, or (3) rejects and closes the case.
+When the team has gathered a substantial amount of case information, the intake attorney presents the case to NCIP’s legal director who does one of the following: (1) places the case in NCIP’s queue to await attorney assignment for full investigation, (2) requests the team gather more information before a case decision is made, or (3) rejects and closes the case.
 If the team discovers new evidence of innocence that can be acted on immediately, the case is promptly assigned to an attorney for full investigation.
 NCIP closes another 15% of its cases at the preliminary investigation stage.

 Stage 3: Full Investigation